-DOH News Release: First Johnson & Johnson vaccines administeredPosted on Mar 5, 2021 in COVID-19, COVID-19 News Releases, Latest News, Newsroom
+DOH News Release: First Johnson & Johnson vaccines administeredPosted on Mar 5, 2021 in Latest Department News, Newsroom

 HONOLULU – The Hawai‘i Department of Health (DOH) administered hundreds of Johnson & Johnson’s COVID-19 vaccines to Department of Education (DOE) employees at clinic in Kaneohe today.